 Announcement Email Example:

-You might have heard the term “cart close” when you hear marketers speak about funnels and launches.
-It’s one of those jargon terms that used to intimidate the heck out of us, but then we realized that anybody who’s selling something online (whether a product or service) can do a “cart close”…
+You might have heard marketing gurus use the term “cart close” – it’s one of those jargon terms that used to intimidate the heck out of us, but then we realized that anybody who’s selling something online (whether a product or service) can do a “cart close”…

 It simply means that your deal or offer will end at a specific time.
 That’s it.